MIT-DB-Class/go-db-2024/lab1.md

 ### 1.4.
 Transactions, locking, and recovery

-As you look through the interfaces we have provided you, you will see a number of references to locking and transactions.
-You do not need to support these features in this lab, but you should keep these parameters in the interfaces of your code because you will be implementing transactions and locking in a future lab.
+As you look through the interfaces we have provided you, you will see a number of references to transactions.
+You do not need to support these features in this lab, but you should keep these parameters in the interfaces of your code because you will be implementing transactions and concurrency controll in a future lab.
 The test code we have provided you with generates a transaction ID that is passed into the operators of the query it runs; you should pass this transaction ID into other operators and the buffer pool.